If you’ve been denied life insurance in the past, you may be wondering if coverage is even available to you?

 If you lost significant weight recently due to exercising, insurers may decline you if it’s not explained in your records.

-Life insurers will postpone or decline your application if the test is a colonoscopy or cardiac workup.
+Life insurers will postpone or decline your application if a recommended test has not been completed such as a colonoscopy or cardiac workup for someone with heart disease.

 If you have substance abuse mentioned in your records but not admitted on your application, that is difficult to overcome.